Scarvy/Scarvy/README.md

-Hi 👋, I’m Scott, a market 📈 and technology 👨‍💻 enthusiast based in Boston, Massachusetts 🍀.
-In my free time, I enjoy coding (Python especially!) 🐍, playing hockey 🏒, basketball 🏀, and listening to podcasts 🎧.

-👀 I'm looking to contribute to open source projects like market APIs, data analysis, and productivity tools.
+Hi 👋, I'm Scott from Boston 🍀.
+I love coding 💻, sports 🏒, 🏀, 🎾, and podcasts 🎧.
+I want to help with open-source projects for market APIs ⚙️, data analysis, and productivity tools ⚒️.

 <!---
 Scarvy/Scarvy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.